tarantool/doc/doc/reference/reference_sql/sql_user_guide.rst

 for example 0/0, using Tarantool/NoSQL.
 This will appear as NULL in Tarantool/SQL.
 In an earlier version literals containing periods were considered to be :ref:`NUMBER <sql_data_type_number>` literals.
 In a future version "nan" may not appear as NULL.
-Prior to Tarantool version 2.10-beta2, digits with periods such as .0 were considered to be DOUBLE literals, but now they are considered to be DECIMAL literals.
+Prior to Tarantool :tarantool-release:`2.10.0`, digits with periods such as .0 were considered to be DOUBLE literals, but now they are considered to be DECIMAL literals.

 DECIMAL literals: |br|